I’m a movie and TV dork.

 Let me warn you: I’m not even going to try to sort this list.
 The cool thing about our life is that we don’t really focus on “subject areas,” so a historic biopic is just as likely to lead to a conversation about current social issues as it is history.
 The less-cool thing about that is it doesn’t lend itself to a neatly organized list.

-The Matrix trilogy: This series sparked Ashar’s interest in philosophy, and she’s since delved super-deep into existential questions about reality.
+The Matrix trilogy: This series sparked Ashar’s interest in philosophy, and he’s since delved super-deep into existential questions about reality.
 We also talked about whether we’d want to live in a “perfect” world and what utopian and dystopian fiction are.

 Defiance: This is in some ways the most “obviously educational” movie on our list; it’s the story of the Bielski brothers, who led a Jewish resistance camp in the forest during World War II.
-Interestingly, Ashar originally wanted to watch it because it stars Daniel Craig of James Bond fame, and it ended up sparking a huge interest on her part in World War II.
+Interestingly, Ashar originally wanted to watch it because it stars Daniel Craig of James Bond fame, and it ended up sparking a huge interest on his part in World War II.

 Valkyrie: This is another vote for “If your kid has a favorite actor, watch all their stuff.”
-Ashar loves Tom Cruise, and she had gotten into World War II after seeing Defiance, so this look at a failed assassination attempt against Hitler also caught her eye.
+Ashar loves Tom Cruise, and he had gotten into World War II after seeing Defiance, so this look at a failed assassination attempt against Hitler also caught his eye.
 We talked a lot about whether Hitler “deserved” to die, whether he was mentally ill, whether it was right for people to try to kill him, and a lot more.

 Wild, Wild West: OK, hear me out on this.
 This one is cool because it gave us a chance to talk about what isn’t real and true historically, which naturally led us to talk more about the truth of western exploration.
 Also, Ashar says, “I learned you shouldn’t watch this movie a second time.
 It’s funny… once.
 The second time is a mistake.”
 GOOD LEARNING.